sunlightwang/SeqSite/README.md

 # SeqSite: Seeking for ChIP-Seq Binding Sites

-SeqSite is for pinpointing transcription factor binding sites from ChIP-seq data.
-It can locate closely spaced binding sites and isolated binding sites in detected binding regions at a high resolution.
+SeqSite is useful to identify transcription factor binding sites based on ChIP-seq data.
+It can pinpoint closely spaced binding sites and isolated binding sites in detected binding regions at a high resolution.